AISmithy/market-sentiment-analysis/README.md

 ## Development notes

 - Code entry points:
+	- `app.py` — convenience launcher for the Django dev server (aliases manage commands; defaults to `runserver`).
-	- `src/dashboard.py` — UI and orchestration.
+	- `sentiment/services.py` — Django-side wrappers that call into `src/` and prepare JSON for templates.
 	- `src/data_ingestion.py` — contains `get_stock_data`, `get_company_info`, `get_stock_news`.
 	- `src/sentiment_analyzer.py` — contains `load_sentiment_model` and `analyze_sentiment`.
+	- `src/dashboard.py` — optional Streamlit prototype (kept for quick visualization experiments).

+- Caching and development notes:
+	- Streamlit caching was used in the prototype to reduce repeated downloads and model initialization.
+The `src/` helpers were made import-safe so they can be used by Django without Streamlit runtime.
-- Caching in Streamlit is used to reduce calls to remote services.
-If you are iterating on the model or data functions, either restart Streamlit or clear the cache from the UI.
+	- If you are iterating on model or data functions, restarting the Django devserver or clearing any Streamlit cache (if you run the prototype) ensures fresh behavior.

-- If you want to replace the sentiment pipeline with a different approach (local model, remote API), update `sentiment_analyzer.py` and keep the `analyze_sentiment(text, classifier)` contract:
+- If you want to replace the sentiment pipeline with a different approach (local model, remote API), update `src/sentiment_analyzer.py` and keep the `analyze_sentiment(text, classifier)` contract:

 	- inputs: `text: str`, `classifier: HF pipeline or similar`
 	- outputs: dict with keys `label` (one of `Positive`/`Negative`/`Neutral`) and `score` (float)